rspamd/rspamd/doc/markdown/tutorials/migrate_sa.md

-# Migrating from SpamAssassin to rspamd
+# Migrating from SpamAssassin to Rspamd

 This guide provides information for those who wants to migrate an existing system from [SpamAssassin](https://spamassassin.apache.org) to rspamd.
 You will find information about major differences between the spam filtering engines and how to deal with the transition process.